Updated: Aug 5

 Welcome back to another episode of the edumagic podcast.
-My name is Dr. Sam Fecich today I'm going to share with you one of my Fecich favorite ed-tech tools.
+My name is Dr. Sam Fecich.
+Today I will share one of my Fecich favorite edtech tools with you.
 It is FlipGrid.
-It's one of my favorite tools because you can use it for virtual learning, face to face, and hybrid learning.
+It's one of my favorite tools because you can use it for virtual, face-to-face, and hybrid learning.

 What is flipgrid?

 It's a great way to show content to students.

 Students show what they know and engage in the content in meaningful ways.

 Head over to flipgrid.com and create an account using Google or Microsoft.

 Provide students with a video prompt to respond to and use their camera.

 Students can record themselves.
 They can record their screen

 Topics and groups - Think of groups as your class.
 So you will set up a class or a group for each subject you teach.

 Under each of my groups, I can have topics, and these are the discussion points that I want students to respond to and engage with.